KrispyFbacon/Inception/DEV_DOC.md

     └── wp_user_password
 ```

 Each file contains only the raw password, nothing else.
-Inside the containers, Docker Compose mounts them under `/run/secrets/`:
+The corresponding paths inside the containers are:

 ```
 /run/secrets/db_password